-Efficiencies have also been achieved through the new auditing processes, with less people required to conduct the audits as a result of the ‘joined up data’ provided using the cross-discipline approach.
+Efficiencies have also been achieved through the new auditing processes, with fewer people required to conduct the audits as a result of the ‘joined-up data’ provided using the cross-discipline approach.

-Training and development is provided for all newly appointed SHREQ Auditors and the approach is communicated across the organisation, with regular updates on SHREQ activities and outcomes.
-Feedback from users across the organisation is that ARM’s ease of use has meant that more people are using the system across the business.
+Training and development are provided for all newly appointed SHREQ Auditors and the approach is communicated across the organization, with regular updates on SHREQ activities and outcomes.
+Feedback from users across the organization is that ARM’s ease of use has meant that more people are using the system across the business.

 Complementing the SHREQ framework other initiatives, including training and adoption by the management team at the strategic level are central to its success,” commented Breton.